March 14, 2018

 Yes, there are studies that show how athletes who wear compression socks for 48 hours after running a marathon recovered much quicker than those who didn't.
 Another study indicates that in fact, wearing compression socks has positive effects on blood flow and volume.

 People who haven’t tried compression socks are mostly worried about sizing, which makes sense.
 You don’t want to wear socks that are too tight because it might cause bruising.
 Before you shop for your first pair, make sure you get your tape measure out and measure your calves and ankles to find the right fit.

-Pulling on a pair of compression socks isn’t automatically going to make you a better runner.
+Pulling on a pair of running compression socks isn’t automatically going to make you a better runner.
 However, having them handy will help you recover from a particularly difficult run and power through the last leg of a long race.
 At the end of the day, compression socks are a great running accessory.
 You will still need to practice healthy running habits and consult with a medical professional to deal with recurring leg pain.

 Comments will be approved before showing up.